Discrete tenor models for credit risky portfolios driven by time-inhomogeneous L\'evy processes: Basic notions and definitions

-\end{definition} Throughout we call this and similar rates Libor rates and leave ''forward'' aside.
-This rate is default-free as the $T_k$-bonds are.

-On the defaultable side, we consider a pool of credit risky assets.
-The overall nominal is normalized to 1.
-We denote by $A=(A_t)_{t \ge 0}$ the increasing \emph{aggregate} \emph{CDO-loss process}.
-Let $\cI=[0, 1]$ denote the set of attainable loss levels.\footnote{It is straightforward to generalize to true subsets $\cI\subset [0,1]$.} Then $A$ takes values in $\cI$ and $x \in \cI$ represents the level where $100x\%$ of the overall nominal has defaulted.
+Furthermore, there is a \emph{pool} of credit risky assets and we denote by $L=(L_t)_{t \ge 0}$ the nondecreasing \emph{aggregate} \emph{loss process}.
+Assume that the total nominal is normalized to $1$ and denote by $\cI:=[0, 1]$ the set of loss fractions such that $L$ takes values in $\cI$.

-\begin{remark} The relation to a bottom-up approach is as follows: Denote by $\tau_1,\dots,\tau_m$ the default times of the credit risky securities in the collateral and their (possibly random) loss given default by $q_1,\dots,q_m$.
+\begin{remark} This approach is called \emph{top-down} as we model the aggregate loss process directly.
+In the \emph{bottom-up} approach one models instead the individual default times: for this, denote by $\tau_1,\dots,\tau_m$ the default times of the credit risky securities in the collateral and their (possibly random) loss given default by $q_1,\dots,q_m$.
 Then